petabyteboy/petabyteboy/README.md

 I'm mostly a networking person.
 Many of my projects are related to network visualisation, such as [HopGlass](https://github.com/hopglass/), a tool widely used by wireless mesh networking projects across Germany.
 But I'm also a NixOS user, enthusiast and contributor.
 Declarative infrastructure deployment is the future. 🚀

-At day I build train-wayside communication systems at [nyantec](https://nyantec.com/) 🚈💨, at night I establish independent infrastructure, like the experimental autonomous network [AS207921](https://bgpview.io/asn/207921).
+For work I build train-wayside communication systems at [nyantec](https://nyantec.com/) 🚈💨, in my spare time I establish independent infrastructure, like the experimental autonomous network [AS207921](https://bgpview.io/asn/207921).

 ---